 Having said that, it is evident that there is an upward trend of inclusion of such language in video games, and this trend is catching on faster than ever.
 Video games have become more ‘mainstream’ a.k.a.
 Hollywood in their approach.
 Publishers and developers want to appeal to gamers in the mainstream sense to achieve higher sales.
 It all comes down to sales and profits in the end.
 It is cool to say ‘f*ck’ than not to say ‘f*ck’, even when the situation doesn’t ask for it.
 And what publishers are not understanding is, they are alienating a big chunk of their audience because of this.
 Games are not being marketed like how they’re supposed to.

 I don’t want to sound like a preacher.
 Obviously GTA wouldn’t be GTA if it wasn’t for its language.
 In fact, the language used is the very essence of any Grand Theft Auto game.
 I’ll go as far as saying that it is necessary to use such language to portray the events shown so well in the GTA series.
 But that is for GTA.
 And GTA is GTA.
 But for a Tomb Raider prequel?
 No, seriously!
 The language comes off more as a desperate attempt to win over people than offer creative accuracy.
 It’s the same thing with Assassin’s Creed III and Far Cry III, even with Resident Evil 6.
-The situation doesn’t ask for it, yet, you gotta put in the ‘f*ck’ to make you a quick buck.
+The situation doesn’t ask for it, yet, you gotta put in the ‘f*ck’ to make you a quick buck by impressing teens.

 Video games a decade back, even the mature ones, were games you could play without worrying about foul language.
 And video games invoke many feelings, the most primal being innocent fun, and this is not the case today.
 Video games are going out of their way to use foul language, and this is a bad thing for the industry in general.
 It’s the means and measures publishers are using to sell games that is worrying.
 Gameplay is being trumped by other not-so-important factors during their development.
 This needs to change, and this change needs to happen now.